walid-hajhussien/manage-emplyees-web/README.md

 ### Prerequisites

-you need to install the live server on your machine as below :
+you need to install Grunt Cli on your machine as below :

 ```
-npm install live-server
+npm install -g grunt-cli
 ```

 ### Installing